 “In what I believe is the most vulnerable age in a student-athlete’s development,” Derenzo said, “I saw in Paul the combination of truly caring about our kids at that developmental age and also giving them the confidence and guidance to help those students move past the community league mentality to scholastic sports achievement, where everyone earns their place.
 Additionally, he earned the trust of every coach, both at the middle school and ultimately the high school, because of his dedication well beyond the defined hours of the job.”

-Exley is survived by wife Lori and sons Charlton and Kile.
+Exley is survived by wife Lori, sons Charlton and Kile, daughter Melissa and two grandchildren.

 Exley started at Pottsgrove in 2005 as a part-time emergency medical technician (EMT).
 He continued in that role until 2013, when the middle school’s assistant AD, former teacher Gary Reichenbach, retired.